Walsall Academy is taking part in the National strategy for NHS Test and Trace to stem the transmission of Covid-19.

 Conducting testing in schools and colleges

 Research has shown how rapid testing can be used effectively and have positive impacts in schools and colleges.
-The lateral flow tests provided to schools and colleges produce a result in 30 minutes and do not require a laboratory to process.
+The lateral flow tests provided to schools and colleges produce a result in 15 minutes and do not require a laboratory to process.

 Schools and colleges should make clear to staff and pupils that a negative test result does not remove the risk of transmission.
 In some cases, someone who has tested negative may still have the undetected disease and be infectious.
 It is therefore essential that everyone continues to follow good hygiene and observe social distancing measures whether or not they have been tested.

 Anyone who is showing symptoms of coronavirus (COVID-19) who has a negative result from a rapid test will be required to self-isolate until the result from a lab-based polymerise chain reaction (PCR) test is known.

-Our test site will be in the Academy’s Theatre.
-Students should enter the building via the Theatre external doors and not through the Academy.
+Our test site will be in the Academy’s Sports Hall.
+Students should enter the building via the external doors and not through the Academy.

 Consent is required before any test can be carried out.
-Please ensure that the student brings the signed consent form with them for the test where possible, complete the online NHS Registration using the Registration QR Code and Barcodes provided.
+Please ensure that the student the completed online NHS Registration using the Registration QR Code and Barcodes provided.
 Help is available in school where this is not possible at home.